Joe Biden Vows To Make Kabul Airport Attackers 'Pay' As At Least 13 US Service Members, 60 Afghans Killed

 The President said the evacuations were to continue.
 He said, “We will complete our mission.”

-Photo: Gage Skidmore via Wikimedia
+Photo: Gage Skidmore via Flickr

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.